acil-bwh/SlicerCIP/README.md

 then

-1. Fork this repository into "C:\D\MySlicerExtensions" as "SlicerCIP"
+1. Fork this repository into "C:\D\" as "SlicerCIP"
 2. Create a file "make_slicercip.bat" in "C:\D" folder with the following content:

     set startTime=%time%